Mark-Hopkins-at-Williams/babylm/experiments/gpt2_concat/README.md

 - repeating lines in aochildes removed as well 80k -> 54k total
 - gutenberg fixed

+gpt2-concat-aochildes-mod-no-repeating-sub-5p9k-length-5k:
+- same as the above experiment (fd6c646) but sorted with length 5k removed
+- at 5k 9 out of 10 are meaningful phrases
+- initial order not preserved

 Run the following on Appa:
     sbatch train_gpt2_concatenation_ss.sh